 Glass and plastic lenses are as diverse in their production as they are individual in their further processing – take the manufacture of bifocal lenses, for example.
 An additional lens is incorporated into the blank lens for mineral bifocal lenses.
 Its upper portion – the supplementary part – has the same power as the base glass; the near portion on the bottom is stronger.
-On the surfaces of the later visible separating edge, both fields are precision ground and are then fused together.
+On the surfaces of the later visible separating edge, both fields are precision ground and are then fused.

 The first step towards the perfect pair of glasses